-The following table sets forth the debt service requirements for the Outstanding Bonds and the estimated debt service requirements for the Bonds at an assumed interest rate of 5.00% per annum.
-This schedule does not reflect the fact that the District will capitalize twelve (12) months of interest from Bond proceeds.
+The following table sets forth the debt service requirements for the Outstanding Bonds and the estimated debt service on the Bonds at an assumed interest rate of 5.25% per annum.
+This schedule does not reflect the fact that twelve (12) months of interest will be capitalized from Bond proceeds to pay debt service on the Bonds.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS."